krezefal/preamble-slotted-aloha-simulation/README.md

 # preamble-slotted-aloha-simulation
-Simulation of the random access algorithm slotted ALOHA improved by the preamble-based exploration
+Simulation of the random access algorithm slotted ALOHA improved by preamble-based exploration